 Clinical electives

-- Cardiovascular critical care: This rotation provides fellows the opportunity to participate in the care of patients with pulmonary artery catheters, intra-aortic balloon pumps, ventricular-assist devices, and sometimes patients undergoing ECMO.
+- Cardiovascular critical care: This rotation provides fellows the opportunity to participate in the care of patients with pulmonary artery catheters, intra-aortic balloon pumps, Impellas, ventricular-assist devices, and ECMO.

 - Chest radiology: An elective with our chest radiologists will have an emphasis on interpretation of both plain film imaging and computed tomography of the thorax.

 - Echocardiography: Point-of-care ultrasound, including cardiac ultrasound, plays an increasing role in the care of critically ill patients.
-Although there is a didactic series dedicated to echocardiography and abundant opportunities for “hands on” experience during the ICU rotations, many fellows choose to do 1 or more elective months in the echocardiography lab, where they gain additional experience interpreting echocardiograms under the supervision of an attending cardiologist.
+Although there are abundant opportunities for “hands on” experience during ICU rotations, many fellows choose to do an elective in the echocardiography lab, where they gain additional experience interpreting echocardiograms under the supervision of an attending cardiologist.

-- Interventional radiology: Time spent with the interventional radiology service will provide an opportunity to gain additional experience performing tube thoracostomy, as well as other drainage procedures, including placement of tunneled pleural catheters.
+- Interventional radiology: Time spent with the interventional radiology service will provide an opportunity to gain additional experience performing tube thoracostomy, tunneled pleural catheters and transthoracic needle aspiration of pulmonary nodules.

-- Palliative care: The palliative care elective provides fellows with additional experience in serious illness conversations as well as symptom management in patients with advanced lung disease.
+- Palliative care: The palliative care elective provides fellows with additional experience in serious illness conversations as well as symptom management in patients with critical illness and advanced lung disease.